raganwald/raganwald.github.com/_posts/2015-06-04-classes-are-expressions.md

 };
 {% endhighlight %}

-So far, exactly the same behaviour, any code that wants to, can access a person's `.firstname` or `.lastName`.
+So far, exactly the same behaviour, any code that wants to, can access a person's `.firstName` or `.lastName`.
 Next, we'll extract some variables:

 {% highlight javascript %}
 let firstNameProperty = 'firstName',